-Probably the most popular home is the James and Bessie Hale House built in 1887.
+Probably the most popular home is James and Bessie Hale House built-in 1887.
 The mansion is painted in the original colors and the interior is complete with period furniture.
-Hale House is an amazing example of Queen style home.
+Hale House is an amazing example of a Queen Ann-style home.

-The Perry Residence built in 1888 is also listed in the National Register of Historic Places.
+The Perry Residence built-in 1888 is also listed on the National Register of Historic Places.
 William Hayes Perry one of the largest lumber dealers in Los Angeles and president of the Los Angeles Water Company for over 25 years.
 His home was one of the biggest and most elaborate homes built in Los Angeles for the time period.

 The Palms-Southern Pacific Railroad Depot was saved from demolition in 1976 and moved from its original location at the corner of National Boulevard and Vinton Avenue in downtown Los Angeles.
 The station served as a stopping point on a fifteen-mile Red Car line route between Los Angeles and Santa Monica.

 Southern Pacific named the station Palms and the and the surrounding area adopted the name.
 Today the Railroad Depot is the ticket booth for the Heritage Square Museum.